NonsonoNicola/PozzyAI/README.md

 # PozzyAI Chat

-PozzyAI Chat is a privacy-focused web-based chat application that allows users to interact with the Mistral-7B language model without requiring user authentication.
+PozzyAI Chat is a privacy-focused web-based chat application that allows users to interact with the Mistral-7B language model (or any other model downloadable from Hugging Face) without requiring user authentication.
 The application features a modern dark theme, responsive UI, and supports code generation in various programming languages.

 ## Features
 - **AI-Powered Chat**: Interact with the Mistral-7B-Instruct-v0.2 language model.